gardener/dashboard/docs/usage/connect-kubectl.md

 2. Choose `CLUSTERS` and select your cluster in the list.
 3. Choose the `Show information about gardenlogin` info icon and follow the configuration hints.

 > Note: Use the [previously downloaded](#download-kubeconfig-for-the-garden-cluster) kubeconfig for the `Garden` cluster as the kubeconfig path.
-Do not use the `gardenlogin` `Shoot` cluster kubeconfig here
+Do not use the `gardenlogin` `Shoot` cluster kubeconfig here.

 <img width="700" src="../images/03-gardenlogin-info.png">